CSBSJU/CSCI-130/files/labs/Lab06/Lab.md

    in a message based on the following example:

    ```
+   The most similar user was user #XXX and the distance calulcated was X.X.
-   The predicted class for the user's sample is 'versicolor'.
+   The predicated rating for movie 5 is X.X.
-   This prediction is based on dataset sample #XX which has a computed distance of X.X.
    ```

-* * *
-C level -- Compute and output distances to `outResults` in a nicely formatted.
-Then make a prediction based on the minimum distance value that was computed.

-* * *

-As you may be able to guess, the simple model of find the dataset sample which is the least different from the user's sample and use its class to predict the class of the user's sample is not very robust, i.e., it is likely to produce incorrect predictions.
+1. As you may be able to guess, the simple model of find the dataset sample which is the least different from the user's sample and use its class to predict the class of the user's sample is not very robust, i.e., it is likely to produce incorrect predictions.
 However, your work up to this point is not for naught.
 Rather than using just the dataset sample that is least different from the user's sample, we can greatly improve the accuracy of our predictions by looking at the *k* least different dataset samples.
 However, as it turns out, finding the *k* least different dataset samples is more complicated than find the least different dataset sample, so as before, we will work through it in steps.
 The basic idea is to sort the `distance` array and then select the first *k* values from the array as the will represent the *k* minimum distances.

-1. To see how this works, we must first sort the `distance` array.
+   To see how this works, we must first sort the `distance` array.
 To do this, we will rely on a built-in function in Visual Basic, conveniently named `Array.Sort`.
 So, to sort the `distance` array, you would say: